kjp22/quant_view/README.md

 Hey everyone, I hope you enjoy this repo.

 I wanted to make this since 2016.
-I used a LWC library and built a standardarized chart where its easy to render and plot your trading data.
+I used the LWC library and built a standardarized chart where its easy to render and plot your trading data.

 Its also possible to **add panes** and since in order to use this you just send a JSON file to the chart -- you can use whatever coding language to build your strategies or indicators.
 The example in this case is with python.